veraLukyanova/In_the_shadows/README.md

 ## Two play modes:
   ### 1.Normal mode:
     - First level unlocked, by finishing a level you unlock the next one
-    - Progress saved with level's score and time spent to finish it
+    - Progress saved
   ### 2.Test mode (Cheat mode):
     - Unlimited access to all levels
     - Easy access to test each models validations
 ![image](https://user-images.githubusercontent.com/51932861/188354351-84ee2698-89b1-4e83-a3d6-f8811905b038.png)

-## Data saved on local disk, in json format
+## The data is saved on the local disk

 # Level selection